Skip to main content Skip to navigation

 My other next project, Dreamers of a New Day: Building Socialism in Central Europe, 1930-1970, is a long-durée study of a cohort of leftist intellectuals who built socialism in Czechoslovakia, Poland, and (East) Germany.
 I follow their lives from their university studies to the point of their politicization; to the war, and to their postwar quest to build a better, just society.
 I trace them further through their work in the Stalinist 1950s and into the next decade, culminating in their contribution to the notion of socialism with a human face.
 I am interested in two central questions: first, what is ideology and second, how is it lived.

-I serve as a co-director of the Warwick Centre for Global Jewish Studies.
+I have served as a co-director of the Warwick Centre for Global Jewish Studies.
 I am also the Queering University contact for History.
 And yes, I am a FRHistS.

 My portrait above is by Václav Jirásek and you need my permission to use it.